PewDiePie: 2020–present: Soft retirement and move to Japan

-In November, Kjellberg uploaded a Q&A video, reflecting on his YouTube career.
+In November 2020, Kjellberg uploaded a Q&A video, reflecting on his YouTube career.
 During the video, he expressed that he views himself as "retired" from YouTube, having felt so internally since earlier in the year.
 He continued to upload videos fairly frequently on the platform afterwards, albeit, inconsistently.
 He also "committed to posting more unstructured content, like vlogs."

-In January 2021, Kjellberg signed a distribution deal with Jellysmack, a content creation company.
-The deal entails Jellysmack optimizing and then distributing Kjellberg's content for a Facebook Watch audience.
-Although now having his content released onto the Facebook platform, Kjellberg continued to debut his content on YouTube.

 On 14 February, Kjellberg uploaded a diss track titled "Coco" about Cocomelon, a kids-oriented channel which had been rising in subscribers for several years, and was growing by nearly two million subscribers per month.
 Kjellberg clarified that the children appearing in the music video were provided with a clean version of the lyrics to mime to while they were being filmed, and that their parents allowed them to participate in the video.
 The video was later taken down by YouTube who claimed that it violated their policies on harassment and child safety.
 Kjellberg stated he "[didn't] actually care about Cocomelon" and did not want the pretend-rivalry with the channel to "get out of control", as his rivalry with T-Series had previously.

 In May 2022, Kjellberg and his wife Marzia moved from England to Japan.
-Much of his content following the move centered around "vlogs about daily life around Tokyo."
+Much of his content following the move consisted of "vlogs about daily life around Tokyo."
 In September, Kjellberg explained the shift his upload philosophy underwent when he announced his "retirement" from the platform: he opted to share videos for fun, as he did when he first began uploading videos.

-On 14 November, MrBeast surpassed PewDiePie as the most-subscribed individual creator on YouTube (and fourth place overall).
-The two have been noted as contemporaries and friends, with MrBeast having previously supported the 'Subscribe to PewDiePie' campaign during Kjellberg's competition with T-Series.
+On 14 November, MrBeast surpassed Kjellberg as the most-subscribed individual creator on YouTube.
+The two have been noted as contemporaries and friends, with MrBeast having previously supported the "Subscribe to PewDiePie" campaign during Kjellberg's competition with T-Series.
 Previously, Kjellberg answered a viewer question relating to whether MrBeast would surpass his subscriber count, replying "He definitely will ...
 He definitely deserves it, I hope he does it."

+On 29 June 2023, Kjellberg announced he would be taking an indefinite hiatus from YouTube due to his imminent fatherhood.
+He would shortly thereafter return to making videos in August.
+In May 2024, Kjellberg expressed discontent with what he described as an "infestation" of YouTubers visiting Japan to create "obnoxious" content for attention and "hate clicks".
+In November, Kjellberg uploaded a video detailing his progress after drawing everyday for a year.